OperationSpark/snake-fsd/README.md

 Find the function `hasHitWall()`.

+> **Collision Detection Concept:** In games, we need to constantly check if objects are overlapping or hitting boundaries.
+For our grid-based Snake game, collision detection means comparing positions:
+> - **Wall collision:** Is the snake's head outside the valid grid boundaries?
+> - **Self collision:** Does the head occupy the same position as any body part?
+> - **Apple collision:** Does the head share the same row/column as the apple?

 > - **8a)** Program the function to return `true` if the snake's head has collided with any of the four walls of the board and `false` otherwise.
 >
->   Use the following pieces of data to determine if the snake's head has collided with one of the walls.
+>   **Think about boundaries:** Our grid has rows 0 to 19 and columns 0 to 19.
+The snake hits a wall when:
+>   - It goes above row 0 (row becomes -1)
+>   - It goes below row 19 (row becomes 20)
+>   - It goes left of column 0 (column becomes -1)
+>   - It goes right of column 19 (column becomes 20)
 >
+>   Use the following pieces of data to determine if the snake's head has collided with one of the walls:
+>
 > ```js
-> ROWS; // the total number of ROWS in the board
+> ROWS; // the total number of ROWS in the board (20)
-> COLUMNS; // the total number of COLUMNS in the board
+> COLUMNS; // the total number of COLUMNS in the board (20)
 > snake.head.row; // the current row of snake.head
 > snake.head.column; // the current column of snake.head
 > ```